mdda/pycon.sg-2015_deep-learning/README.md

 ipython notebook --ip=0.0.0.0 --port=8888 --browser=none &
 bokeh-server --ip=0.0.0.0 --port=8889
 ```
+The iPython notebook call to ``bokeh.io.output_notebook()`` appears
+to find the correct port for the ``bokeh-server`` automagically.

-Remember to adjust the firewall...
+Remember to adjust the firewall to allow these two open ports...